brian14708/wh-briefings/statements-releases/2021-09/2021-09-09-statement-of-president-joe-biden-on-unemployment-insurance-claims.md

 modified_time: 2021-09-09 12:44:50-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/09/09/statement-of-president-joe-biden-on-unemployment-insurance-claims/
 published_time: 2021-09-09 12:03:29-04:00
-title: Statement of President Joe Biden on Unemployment Insurance Claims
+title: "Statement of President Joe\_Biden on Unemployment Insurance\_Claims"
 ---

 This morning, we learned that the number of Americans filing new claims